Price Gouging During The Los Angeles Wildfire Crisis

 Table of Contents

 The 2025 wildfires in Los Angeles have left a devastating historical mark.
-Families have lost their homes, entire neighborhoods are being destroyed, and thousands of people are desperately seeking safety and stability.
-It’s already a heartbreaking and stressful time, but what makes it even worse is that some individuals are taking advantage of this tragedy through price gouging.
+Families lost their homes, entire neighborhoods destroyed, and thousands of people left desperately seeking safety and stability.
+It’s already a heartbreaking and stressful time, but even worse, some individuals are taking advantage of this tragedy through price gouging.

-As of January 23, 2025, the Palisades and Eaton Canyon fires have burned more than 40,000 acres, claimed 28 lives, and destroyed over 16,000 structures.
+As of January 31, 2025, the Palisades and Eaton Canyon fires have burned over 40,000 acres, claimed 29 lives, and destroyed over 18,000 structures.
 These fires have worsened the housing crisis in Los Angeles County, where over 75,000 people are homeless.
-Now, displaced residents are desperately looking for places to stay and basic supplies, only to find shocking price hikes.
+Displaced residents are desperately looking for places to stay and basic supplies, only to find shocking price hikes.

 Price gouging like this isn’t just unfair; it’s against the law.
-California Attorney General Rob Bonta is taking action, promising to go after anyone breaking the rules.
-He said, “We’re on the case, and we will prosecute where laws have been broken.”
-A disaster relief task force is working to make sure wildfire victims are protected from scams and price gouging during this already difficult time.
+California Attorney General Rob Bonta is taking action.
+He said, “We’re on the case and will prosecute where laws have been broken.”
+A disaster relief task force ensures protection for wildfire victims from scams and price gouging during this difficult time.
+As of January 17, 2025, the Attorney General’s office has issued more than 200 warning letters to SoCal landlords and hotels suspected of unfairly raising prices amid the wildfire crisis.

 LA Wildfire Victims Shocked At Rent Hikes: “This Is Absolutely Unacceptable!”